jetpulp/jetdocker/README.md

 }
 ```

-The main usage of jetdocker is to run a docker-compose config :
+The main usage of jetdocker is to run a docker compose config :

 ```shell
 jetdocker up